EENI Global Business School

 Doctorate: World Trade.

-Languages: Courses, Masters, Doctorate in International Business and Foreign Trade in English or Study, Course Master Doctorate in International Business in French Banque Mondiale Study Master Doctorate in International Business in Spanish Banco Mundial.
+Languages: Masters, Doctorate, International Business, English or Study Doctorate in International Business in French Banque Mondiale Study Master Doctorate in International Business in Spanish Banco Mundial.

 Area of Knowledge: Globalization.